5 steps to combat Lockdown loneliness

 It comes as no surprise that the number of people admitting to they are feeling lonely has been high during COVID-19 and the lockdown restrictions.

-A recent study* by the University of Cambridge (April 2020) highlighted that 24% of UK adults has felt lonely compared to only 9% before the COVID-19 outbreak.
+A recent study* by the University of Cambridge (April 2020) highlighted that 24% of UK adults have felt lonely compared to only 9% before the COVID-19 outbreak.
 Another surprising figure is that young adults between the ages of 18-24 appear to be most affected with one in four (44%), compared to 35% of 25-44 years and one in 5 of over 55s.

 * 2,221 UK adults aged 18 and over, were collected as part of Coronavirus: Mental Health and the Pandemic, a UK-wide longitudinal research project.